jasjeetIM/recovering_compressible_signals/README.md

 - numpy,scipy,bottleneck,cvxpy,PIL,jupyter

 ## Usage
 We have created a notebook for every experiment in the paper.
-In order to reproduce or modify experiments, select the relevant
+In order to reproduce or modify experiments, select the relevant notebook.